Personal rules for advantages & disadvantages found in my custom ROM list.

 One "advanced" settings won't be enough to sin a custom ROM, since basically everyone except Lineage & Arrow are using this.
 However, bring 2 in (such as BaikalOS in A10) & it's a disadvantage.
 Putting basic stuff such as dark theme (RR & Nusantara are examples of those guilty of this) will also warrant calling it a disadvantage (this is a repeat of the Dark Theme section found above).

-An exception that will immediately make me remove any recommendation for a ROM on a device would be "advanced" settings with SELinux switchers, such as PocoParts & Mi Extras (both have a tendency to provide a SELinux switcher toggle, but as of August 2021 PocoParts no longer include it).
-They're probably fine in unofficial builds, & any maintainers and/or developers who adds these settings on Official builds must immediately lose their rights to maintain their "official" builds unless they remove it.
+An exception that will immediately make me remove any recommendation for a ROM on a device would be "advanced" settings with SELinux switchers, such as PocoParts & Mi Extras (both have a tendency to provide a SELinux switcher toggle, though sometimes they don't).
+They're probably fine in unofficial builds (though I'd still avoid them), & any maintainers and/or developers who adds these settings on Official builds must immediately lose their rights to maintain their "official" builds unless they remove it & re-release their builds without them.

 While it is probably nice to have a toggle-able inbuilt ad-blocking hosts, they are not as ideal as using AdAway.